EPI-Studios/Moud-Documentation/api/templates/docs/1_Getting_Started/1_Installation.md

 # Installing Moud
 Moud is a TypeScript-first Minecraft framework.
-Everything like server scripts, client rendering, UI, audio, and tooling—runs on top of a small stack:
+Everything like server scripts, client rendering, UI, audio, and tooling.
+It runs on top of a small stack:

 - **Node.js** for authoring and bundling TypeScript.
 - **The Moud CLI** for scaffolding, development servers, hot reload, and packaging.